-From genre-defining R&B stompers and soulful American pop to gritty urban symphonies, psychedelic soul and socio-political funk, Berry Gordy's Motown label has given us some of the greatest songs of the last 50 years, not to mention fostered such towering talents as Stevie Wonder, Marvin Gaye, Martha and the Vandellas, Diana Ross and The Supremes, The Temptations and Smokey Robinson.
-A while back we celebrated the 100 Greatest Motown songs to leap off the Detroit production line, but what about those all-important albums?
+From genre-defining R&B stompers and soulful American pop to gritty urban symphonies, psychedelic soul and socio-political funk, Berry Gordy's Motown label has given us some of the greatest songs of the last 60 years, not to mention fostered such towering talents as Stevie Wonder, Marvin Gaye, Martha and the Vandellas, Diana Ross and The Supremes, The Temptations and Smokey Robinson.
+Previously, we celebrated the 100 Greatest Motown songs to leap off the Detroit production line, but what about those all-important albums?
 Here, then, are 10 of Motown's finest long-playing experiences.
 We begin in 1981...

 10. Rick James